You are currently viewing How Does a Jumbo Loan Differ from a Conventional Loan?

 Credit Requirements for Conventional Loans

-Loan amounts can go up to $1,149,825 in some areas.
-Borrowers can have a debt-to-income ratio of up to 50%.
-They also need a credit score of at least 620 and only about six months of cash reserves.
-These make conventional loans quicker and easier to get.
+The loan limit can reach $1,149,825 in high-cost markets, and the borrower can have a debt-to-income ratio of up to 50%.
+A credit score of 620 is the minimum, and only six months of cash reserves are needed.
+These relaxed criteria explain why many people find conventional loans the faster option.

 PMI on Jumbo Loans